 The book is the Northern California Independent Bookseller Association's 2009 Best Book Award Winner.

 When Isaias was only 14, he and his father went to court to apply for permission for Isaias to emigrate to America.
-In 1857, times were tough in America.
-He and brother made the 6 week trip over a year later, but think of it: Isaias and Herman Hellman traveled to America alone when they were in their early teens.
-Today we worry that our 16 year olds are allowed to drive.
+I 1857, times were tough in America.
+He and his brother made the 6 week trip over a year later, but think of it: Isaias and Herman Hellman traveled to America alone when they were in their early teens.
+Today we worry that our 16-year-olds are allowed to drive.

 Isaias Hellman made his fortune as a banker, president of many banks along the way, including what is known today as the Wells Fargo Bank.
 The book shows the logical progression of banking: